Missouri City Spousal Support Lawyer

 If the spouse receiving support remarries or moves in with a romantic partner, the payments typically end regardless of the timeline.
 A Missouri City attorney could counsel individuals on all of the issues involved in their cases that may lead to modifications in the length of their alimony.

 The court may modify the amount of support in some circumstances, such as when the paying individual loses their income.
 However, a paying spouse cannot decrease payments without going through court.
-Failing to pay alimony could result in severe legal consequences, including liens, paying the other parties attorney fees, and jail time.
+Failing to pay alimony could result in severe legal consequences, including liens, paying the other party’s attorney fees and jail time.

 Spousal support can be a significant aspect of a parent’s finances as these orders may last for many years.
-If you are going through a divorce and need alimony to help you support you and your children, you should find an experienced Missouri City spousal support lawyer who could work with you to find a fair solution.
-To learn more about how our team could help you and your family, call today.
+If you are going through a divorce and need alimony to help you support yourself and your children, you should find an experienced Missouri City spousal support lawyer who could work with you to find a fair solution.
+To learn more about how our team could help you and your family, call today at 713-714-3710 in Houston or at 512-572-1207 in Austin.